aneenajohn/TS-Learnings/README.md

 ```

 ## TS Generics:
+Generics in general is preferred to describe the relation between the props passed / could be between the function parameter and the return value.

 In TypeScript, when defining a generic function,`const functionName = <T>(param: T) => {...}`, the angle brackets `<T>` before the function parameters allow you to specify the generic type parameter(s) for that particular function